C++ String stold

 Explanation

-2. The std::stold function is first called with the original string and a pointer to idx, which stores the position after the first number.
+std::stoldfunction is first called with the original string and a pointer toidx, which stores the position after the first number. - The function is then called again with the substring starting at

-4. Both numbers are printed using std::cout.
+idxto extract the second number. - Both numbers are printed using

 Examples for Exception Handling in stold